The da Vinci Cam Hammer is a fascinating machine highlighting Leonardo da Vinci‘s incredible foresight and ingenuity.

 Kinetic Principles

-This rotational movement transforms into linear motion.
+This rotational motion converts to linear motion.

 The da Vinci hammer converts potential energy into kinetic energy by elevating and suddenly dropping it.